TV Tropes Needs Your Help

 - Druids are the most effective class at ninja-looting any mining or herbalism node.
 Other characters must dismount by a node to harvest the resource, but druids can not only remain in their flight form, but can also harvest while off the ground.
 As such, many monsters will simple ignore the druid.
 Tauren druids were especially cursed for their ability to gather herbs in half the time of other players.

-- The Troves of the Thunder King is filled with loot-bearing chests.
+- Referenced in the Troves of the Thunder King, filled with loot-bearing chests.
 In one room, opening a chest will spawn a saurok that stuns you, steals the chest's contents, and then runs away.
 Killing him yields better loot than average for the chests.

 - EVE Online has its own, thematically-appropriate approach to ninja looting.
 If someone else loots your kills, you gain the right to shoot them for 15 minutes.